Charles Ponzi: Italy

 Ponzi was released in 1934.
 With the release came an immediate order to have him deported to Italy.
-He asked for a full pardon from Massachusetts Governor Joseph B. Ely.
-However, on July 13, Ely turned the appeal down.
+He asked for a full pardon from Massachusetts governor Joseph B. Ely.
+However, on 13 July, Ely turned the appeal down.
 Ponzi's charismatic confidence had faded, and when he left the prison gates, he was met by an angry crowd.
 He told reporters before he left, "I went looking for trouble, and I found it."
-On October 7, Ponzi was officially deported.
+On 7 October, Ponzi was officially deported.

 Rose stayed in the U.S. and divorced Ponzi in 1937.
 She had not wanted to leave Boston, and Ponzi was in no position to support her in any event.

 In Italy, Ponzi jumped from scheme to scheme, but little came of them.
 He eventually got a job in Brazil as an agent for Ala Littoria, the Italian state airline.
 During World War II, however, the airline's operation in the country was shut down after the British intelligence services intervened and Brazil sided with the Allies.
 During that time, Ponzi also wrote his autobiography.

 Death

 Ponzi spent the last years of his life in poverty, working occasionally as a translator.
-His health deteriorated and in 1941 a heart attack left him considerably weakened.
-His eyesight began failing, and by 1948 he was almost completely blind.
-A brain hemorrhage paralyzed his left leg and arm.
-Ponzi died in a charity hospital in Rio de Janeiro, the Hospital São Francisco de Assis of Federal University of Rio de Janeiro, on January 18, 1949.
+He died in the charity ward of Hospital São Francisco in Rio de Janeiro on 18 January 1949, blind in one eye and partly paralyzed.
+He left an estate of $75, which was barely enough to bury him.

-Supported by his last and only friend, Francisco Nonato Nunes, a barber who spoke English and had notions of Italian, Ponzi granted one last interview to an American reporter, telling him, "Even if they never got anything for it, it was cheap at that price.
+Later in his life, Ponzi said of his scheme, "Even if they never got anything for it, it was cheap at that price.
 Without malice aforethought, I had given them the best show that was ever staged in their territory since the landing of the Pilgrims!
 It was easily worth fifteen million bucks to watch me put the thing over."
+Toward the end of his life, in an interview with an Associated Press reporter, Ponzi said, "My business was simple.
+It was the old game of robbing Peter to pay Paul."

 In popular culture

 Jake Epstein portrays Ponzi in "Home for the Holidays", the third stand-alone Christmas special of the Canadian television period detective series Murdoch Mysteries.

+In Season 3, Episode 6 of the Downton Abbey series, Robert says, “There is a chap in America, what's his name, Charles Ponzi, who offers a huge return in 90 days.”

 In 2016, Ponzi's international postal coupon scheme was a target of investigation by White Rabbit Project host Tory Belleci in the fourth episode, claiming first place for the episode among five other contenders due to its originality and amount gotten away with in modern currency, despite its short duration of eight months.